Have you set goals in the past, and failed to achieve them?

 How was it Relevant?: Campaign objectives directly solve their business’s desire to get more quality leads and book more appointments

-How was it timely?: A timeline was established with key milestones to stay on track towards achieving the goal.
-The ad copy and creative we’re completed in month one, multi-variate testing during month two, and campaign optimization during months three and four.
+How was it timely?: A timeline was established with key milestones to stay on track toward achieving the goal.
+The ad copy and creative were completed in month one, multi-variate testing during month two, and campaign optimization during months three and four.